Cruise Ship Accidents

 Common Cruise Ship Accidents

-While ships will always face inevitable mechanical failures and acts of God, such as rogue waves and severe storms, accidents don’t have to occur.
-Sometimes these accidents are the result of negligence of ship’s crew.
+While cruise ships always face the risk of mechanical failures and acts of God, such as rogue waves and severe storms, accidents and injuries can be preventable with the right preparation.
+Sometimes, these accidents are the result of the negligence of ship’s crew.
 The most common accidents on cruise ships are caused by:

 - Rogue waves – waves that can reach height of up to 100 ft.